 In almost all cases, the issue is a lag in email response time.
 The Core notifies you at multiple quality control checkpoints in your sample processing.
 The faster you get back to us, the quicker your samples move to the next step.

 Sequencing more bases than needed will not prevent you from doing your experiment.
 For example, you can trim away uninformative bases.
-Many users find that the economy of scale makes it cheaper and faster to get longer reads on NovaSeq S4 flow cell than to run the exact required configuration on HISeq 4000.
-Alternatively, if you can fill a smaller flow cell yourself, we can work with you to configure a NovaSeq run to your specifications.
+Many users find that the economy of scale makes it cheaper and faster to get longer reads on NovaSeq S4 flow cell than to run the exact required configuration on HiSeq 4000.
+Alternatively, if you can fill an entire flow cell yourself, we can work with you to configure a NovaSeq run to your specifications.

 Q: What is the minimal increment of a high output run I can purchase?

-The minimal fraction of a flow cell available for purchase is 5%.
-For S2 flow cells, this corresponds to ~380 million reads.
-For S4 flow cells, this corresponds to ~500 million reads.
+The minimal fraction of a 300 cycle S4 flow cell available for purchase is 2.5%.
+For S4 flow cells, this corresponds to ~200-250 million reads.

 Q: What is asymmetric sequencing?

 Asymmetric sequencing is when the length of read 1 differs from the length of read 2.
-With the exception of 10X single-cell projects for Gene Expression 3’ and Immune profiling 5’ projects asymmetric sequencing requires the purchase of a full flow cell.
+Asymmetric sequencing requires the purchase of a full flow cell.

 Q: What are the DNA Prep Options supported by the core?